epimodels/lab_documents/expectations.md

 - **Personal Websites**: Members of the lab are encouraged to maintain their own personal websites that highlight their own work, research interests, etc. These should ideally link back to the main Lofgren Lab site in some form, and vice versa.

+### Social Media

+In order to support the seperation of one's personal life and professional life, Dr. Lofgren will not accept connections on social media services not intended for professional use.
+His professional Twitter account is @GermsAndNumbers.
+Members of the Lab are expected to use social media appropriately, and at their discretion.

 ## Publications and Conferences

 ### Authorship